zengxiaoluan/eslint-plugin-jlc/docs/rules/import-constraint.md

 ## Rule Details

-This rule aims to enforce consistent import paths for ECAD modules by preventing direct imports from specific module files.
+This rule aims to enforce consistent import paths for modules by preventing direct imports from specific module files.
 Instead, imports should be made from the module's index file.

 Examples of **incorrect** code for this rule: